 Goals and Objectives

-The fellow she will start with a two-week course of gaining proficiency operating under the microscope in the laboratory.
+The fellow will start with a one-week course of gaining proficiency operating under the microscope in the laboratory.
 This will provide the opportunity for the trainee to gain proficiency both through didactic and practical training under the direction of our full-time microsurgery laboratory director.
 The fellow will become a skilled micro-surgeon by repeated practice in the Microsurgery Laboratory.
-When desired, the clinical microsurgery fellow will have the opportunity to join other research fellows in the lab under guidance of Dr. Siemionow to participate in a research project in the lab during the first month.
-This will familiarize the fellow in designing and conducting a project that would involve the use of microsurgery lab in the rest of the year.
+When desired, the clinical microsurgery fellow will have the opportunity to join other research fellows in the lab under guidance of Dr. Bassiri to participate in a research project in the lab during the first month.
+This will familiarize the fellow in designing and conducting a project that would involve the use of the microsurgery lab for the rest of the year.

-As the clinical experience with the patient progresses, it will provide the ability to gain expertise in clinical Microsurgery, as well as seeding potential interest in developing prospective clinical studies and research.
-Participation in the ongoing activities within the department will round out the experience; augmenting the overall training in Plastic and Reconstructive Microsurgery.
-This comprehensive training will provide a mature experience for the fellow to subsequently enter a private practice or academic practice with confidence.
+As the clinical experience with the patient progresses, the fellow will gain clinical expertise in microsurgical techniques and surgical planning.
+This will as well provide the opportunity to develop prospective clinical research studies.
+Participation in the ongoing activities within the department will round out the entire experience; augmenting the overall training in Plastic and Reconstructive Microsurgery.
+This comprehensive training will provide the fellow with a mature experience to allow him/her subsequently enter a private or academic practice confidently.

 Educational Program - Basic Curriculum

 Clinical microsurgical experience would involve activities with Drs.
-Djohan, Bernard, Lohman, Schwarz, Gastman, Hendrickson and Yetman.
+Djohan, Bernard, Schwarz, Moreira, Gastman, Bassiri, and Rampazzo.
 The fellow will also have protected time for clinical research activities with any of the staff members.
 The fellow will work with all members of the staff of the Department of Plastic Surgery, but will report directly to Dr. Risal Djohan, Director of the Microsurgery Fellowship Program.

 At the beginning of the fellowship almost all of the time will be spent in the Microsurgery Laboratory until sufficient technical skill is gained to allow operating room activity.
 All patients who are admitted for reconstructive microsurgical procedures, either micro vascular or micro-neural, will be seen and evaluated by the fellow along with the resident on the service and followed closely in the postoperative period.